vulkomilev/oumi/docs/get_started/core_concepts.md

 ### Python API

-The Python API allows you to use Oumi to `train`, `evaluate`, and `infer` models in a notebook, a script, or any custom workflow.
+The Python API allows you to use Oumi to `train`, `evaluate`, `infer`, `judge`, and more.
+You can use it in a notebook, a script, or any custom workflow.

 For example, to train a model, you can use the `train` function: